Running As Fast As I Can

 “Nah.
 It’ll be okay.”

-When I got back home four hours later, there was more tension at the house than usual.
-My brother Robert always got the brunt of the old man’s anger for any real or imagined reason.
+When I got back home four hours later I found my brother Robert standing in the alley behind the house.
+He always got the brunt of the old man’s anger for any real or imagined reason.
 Like closing a door too hard.
 That was the worst thing we could do when he was drunk, except when it was something else.
 We never knew what it would be.
-Robert was the oldest and tried to protect me and my little brother Billy.
-But he was never strong enough to stop him.
+Robert was the oldest and tried to protect me and my little brother Billy, but he was never strong enough to stop him.
 None of us were.
+And from the way he was yelling at Mum now, it was obvious the old man was really upset about something.

 “What set him off this time,” I asked.

 “I got no idea.
-I just know I can’t stand living with him anymore!” he said and threw a rock as hard as he could at Mrs. Martini’s cat in the alley.
-She lived next door and always complained about everything we did.
+I just know I can’t stand living with him anymore!” he grumbled and threw a rock as hard as he could at Mrs. Martini’s cat.
+She lived next door and was always looking out the window and complaining about everything we did.
+She yelled something at Robert, but he ignored her like he always did.

-“That’s it!”
-Robert looked at me like he realized something obvious.
+“That’s it!” he said and looked at me like he realized something obvious.
 “He’s just Him.”

-I wasn’t sure what he meant, then I realized he was right.
-Calling him father, dad, or even my old man all seemed too personal.
-Those were terms normal families used.
+At first I wasn’t sure what he meant, then the old man screamed at Mum again and what Robert just said seemed obvious to me too.
+Calling him father, dad, or even my old man were terms normal families used.
 They implied a degree of affection, some sort of relationship.
 But we had no relationship, and certainly no affection for him.
 From that moment he was just Him—some abusive stranger who happened to live in the house with us.

-After that, both of us tried to get along with the old man, or at least avoid him as best we could.
+After that, both of us tried to avoid the old man as best we could.
 But two days later Robert planned a date with a girl who lived fifteen miles away in Pittsburgh and everything fell apart.
-He said he needed to borrow the old man’s car, the new fire engine red Chevy Impala SS coupe.
+He said he needed to borrow his car, the new fire engine red Chevy Impala SS coupe.

 “You sure you wanna do that?”
 I asked.
 “Nobody drives that car except Him.”

-We both knew the old man bought it that spring to impress a neighbor woman he tried to seduce.
-He still treated that car better than us and my brother detested Him all the more for it.
+We both knew he bought it that spring to impress a neighbor woman he tried to seduce.
+He still treated that car better than us and my brother detested him all the more for it.

 “Can I borrow the car Saturday?”
 Robert asked when he found him sitting in the living room opening another bottle of beer.
-Robert clenched his jaw, like he always did when he had to talk to him.
+He clenched his jaw, like he always did when he had to talk to Him.

 “Dad, I need a favor.”
-This time Robert tried to sound less hostile, even calling him dad, but that word stuck in his throat when he said it.
+The words seemed to stick in Robert’s throat.
 “I got an important date Saturday.
 Can I borrow the car?
 I’ll put gas in it.”

-He didn’t answer.
-He just took a long drink and stared straight ahead at the television.
+He didn’t answer, but just took a long drink and stared straight ahead at the television.

 Robert looked toward Mum in the kitchen, as if asking her to somehow intercede.
-But she had no more influence over him than we did.
-She gave up on making peace with her husband long ago.
+But we both knew she had no more influence over Him than we did.

 He mumbled something.
-“I think he said yes,” Mum told Robert, then went back into her bedroom.
+“I think he said yes,” Mum told Robert, then went back into her bedroom and closed the door.

 Robert spent most of Saturday afternoon getting ready for his date.
 It was obvious he wasn’t looking for any advice from the old man.
 Both of us were long past that sort of normal family expectation.
 Maybe some warning about not getting any scratches on his car.
 “It gets more attention than any of us anyway,” he muttered as he got dressed.
 All he wanted was the keys.

 “Okay.
 Leaving now.
 Can I have the keys?”
-Robert asked when he walked into the living room.
+Robert asked when we walked into the living room.

 The old man didn’t answer.